Brad Guigar: Phables

 Phables was a comic strip about life in Philadelphia that appeared bi-weekly in the Philadelphia Daily News from 2006 to 2009.
 In May 2007 the strip was named "Best Local Column" by the Philadelphia chapter of the Society of Professional Journalists.
-Later in 2007, the strip was nominated for the Eisner Award for Best Digital Comic, eventually losing to Steve Purcell's Sam & Max.
+Later in 2007, the strip was also nominated for the Eisner Award for Best Digital Comic.

-Evil Inc.
+Evil Inc

-A spin-off from Guigar's previous project, Greystone Inn, Evil Inc. debuted on the web on June 22, 2005.
+A spin-off from Guigar's previous project, Greystone Inn, Evil Inc debuted on the web on June 22, 2005.
 The strip chronicles the schemes and adventures of the eponymous Evil Incorporated, a business run by supervillains.
 One of the launch strips for Blank Label Comics until becoming part of the Halfpixel lineup, it appeared daily in newspapers until 2015.
-Artistically, Evil Inc. initially followed the form of most newspaper comics with black and white line-art style, shades of gray used sparingly.
-The Strip has since begun using color.
+Visually, Evil Inc started in black and white but soon transitioned into color.
 Most strips are formed of a series of panels which use a multitude of camera angles.

-The comic follows a strong story arc.
+The comic follows strong story arcs.
 In one, the corporation was bought, and subsequently brought to financial ruin, by the Legion of Justice (a parody of the Justice League and similar teams).
-However, the ruination of Evil, Inc. has also spelled doom for the Legion.
-Each strip maintains a self-contained joke, and the comic frequently parodies superhero comics and often uses puns.
+However, the ruination of Evil Inc also spelled doom for the Legion.
+Each strip maintains a self-contained joke, often uses puns, and frequently parodies superhero comics.

-Saturday strips are usually unconnected to weekday strips (the strip does not update on Sundays) and include such themes as Evil Inc. character profiles called "Personnel Files" (which describe a specific Evil Inc. character, usually one featured in the previous week), customer service calls fielded by Lightning Lady (who answers the phone "Evil Inc., how may I harm you?", previously "How may I misdirect your call?"), or, recently, various characters approaching a door that has been altered to complement the sign next to it (for example, the December 4, 2010 strip shows a door labeled "Office of Bizarro"; in this strip, the doorknob is placed next to the door rather than on it).
+Saturday strips are usually unconnected to weekday strips (the strip does not update on Sundays) and include such themes as Evil Inc character profiles called "Personnel Files" (which describe a specific Evil Inc character, usually one featured in the previous week), customer service calls fielded by Lightning Lady (who answers the phone "Evil Inc, how may I harm you?", previously "How may I misdirect your call?"), or, recently, various characters approaching a door that has been altered to complement the sign next to it (for example, the December 4, 2010 strip shows a door labeled "Office of Bizarro"; in this strip, the doorknob is placed next to the door rather than on it).

-Evil Inc was nominated for the 2007 Web Cartoonist's Choice Awards in the category of Outstanding Superhero/Action Comic.
+On January 1, 2016, Evil Inc was rebooted as a graphic novel, leaving behind the comic strip format.
+The storyline was also rebooted and included among the changes: